 When Will Baby Blow Kisses?

-Baby should be able to combine sounds and gestures—like blowing kisses—by 15 months, but you may see them start to blow kisses as early as 10-12 months.
+• Baby should be able to imitate simple words and actions—like blowing kisses—by 18 months, but you may see them start to blow kisses as early as 10-12 months.

 What age do babies start blowing kisses?

-By 15 months, Baby should be able to imitate simple words and actions as well as combine sounds and gestures—such as blowing kisses!
+By 18 months, Baby should be able to imitate simple words and actions—such as blowing kisses!
 However, you may see them start doing this cute gesture as early as 10-12 months.
-At this age, Baby is communicating more with hand movements, like clapping or putting their hands in the air to be picked up.
-It’s important to keep in mind that many babies start blowing kisses without the sound attached, but know they’ll get the hang of it with practice!
+At this age, Baby is communicating more with hand movements, like reaching out their hand to take an object, and imitating simple speech sounds.
+It’s important to keep in mind that many babies start blowing kisses without the sound attached, but they’ll get the hang of it with practice!

 What does it mean when babies blow a kiss?